Buildings and Sites

 Rusk County

-The population of Rusk County resides mainly in the City of Ladysmith and the villages of Bruce, Conrath, Glen Flora, Hawkins, Ingram, Sheldon, Tony and Weyerhaeuser.
-The county boasts a hardworking, dependable resident workforce and a pro-business attitude.
+Rusk County is home to a resilient and hardworking population centered in the City of Ladysmith and the villages of Bruce, Conrath, Glen Flora, Hawkins, Ingram, Sheldon, Tony, and Weyerhaeuser.
+The county is recognized for its strong work ethic, dependable workforce, and business-friendly environment that supports both established industries and emerging opportunities.

-The Wisconsin Indianhead Technical College-Outreach Center and the North Cedar Academy, a private International Collegiate Academy, are both located in the county seat of Ladysmith.
+Educational and workforce training resources are anchored by the Wisconsin Indianhead Technical College Outreach Center and North Cedar Academy, a private international collegiate academy, both located in the county seat of Ladysmith.
+These institutions contribute to workforce readiness and educational advancement throughout the region.

-Rusk County is served by U.S. Highway 8 and State Highway 27.
-Rail service is provided to the county by Canadian National, with both an east-west and north-south line.
+Rusk County is strategically served by U.S. Highway 8 and State Highway 27, providing strong regional transportation access.
+Rail service is provided by Canadian National Railway through both east-west and north-south corridors, supporting industrial and commercial transportation needs.

-Business expansion and relocation assistance is available through the Rusk County Economic Development.
+Business expansion, relocation, and economic development assistance are available through Rusk County Economic Development and its regional partners.

 For more information contact: